dino-/wreq-extra/README.md

 ## Synopsis

-Exploring non-throwing get and post calls with wreq
+Implemented non-exception-throwing get and post calls with wreq

 ## Description

-Exploring how wreq handles non-2XX codes and working out how to NOT throw an IO exception when this occurs.
-This could also be used as a library in this form where clients import getAny and postAny from Network.Wreq.Extra
+Versions of get and post that do not throw non-2XX response codes and/or also do not throw other exceptions, instead expressing them as the Left side of an Either.

 ## Getting source